The Sir Francis Chichester Trust

 The Frank Buttle Trust has one-off grants available for equipment for children with illness, distress, neglect, disability, severe poverty and deprivation.
 Applications must be made through a statutory agency or voluntary organisation.

-The Family Holiday Association
+The Family Holiday Charity

 The Family Holiday Association specialises in providing holidays for disadvantaged families and children.
 The family must be on a low income, must have at least one child aged three or over, must not have been on holiday for at least four years and the family must be referred by a welfare professional.
 For more information phone 020 3117 0650.